python/cpython/Doc/library/urllib.parse.rst

 .. function:: unquote_plus(string)

-   Like :func:`unquote`, but also replaces plus signs by spaces, as required for unquoting HTML form values.
+   Like :func:`unquote`, but also replace plus signs by spaces, as required for unquoting HTML form values.